John Lhotsky

-John Lhotsky (1795–1866) was a Galicia-born Austrian naturalist, lecturer, artist and author.
+John Lhotsky (1795–1866) was a naturalist born in Galicia (Austrian Empire), lecturer, artist and author.
 He wrote and published on the topics of zoology, botany, geology, geography and politics.
 Lhotsky was active in the early colonies of New South Wales and Tasmania from 1832 until 1838.
-During his sojourn in Australia, Lhotsky described himself, and was known as, Polish.
+Depending on the context, Lhotsky described himself as Polish, Austrian or German during his time in Australia.

 Early life

 Lhotsky, whose first name is also given as Joannes Lhotsky, Johann Lhotsky and Jan Lhotsky, was born in Lemberg, Galicia, Austrian Empire (now Lviv, Ukraine), the son of Joseph Lhotsky.
 He moved to Vienna in 1812 and was awarded his doctorate from the University of Jena.
 He became a member of the Bavarian Botanical Society during this period.
 In 1819 he published a botanical work Flora Conchica, and other papers for scientific journals, however, his political writing led to a prison sentence of six years.
 He was released in 1828.